-Google Chrome now require HTTPS for your website.
+Google Chrome now requires HTTPS for your website.

-Here’s what you need to do.
-With the release of Chrome 68, Chrome will mark all HTTP sites as “Not secure”.
+Chrome now marks all HTTP sites as “Not secure”.
 This is all part of the Google initiative to make the Web a safer place to visit.
 That’s the last thing you want your website visitors to see.
-If a person see’s your website as NOT SECURE, they are most likely to think there is a virus or other website hacking issue on your website.
+If a person or potential custom views your website as NOT SECURE, they are most likely to think there is a virus or other website hacking issue on your website.

-#2.
-If you do not have a SSL certificate then purchase one through your hosting company.
-If you do have a certificate then ask your webmaster or hosting company to install one on your website hosting server.
+2. If you do not have a SSL (aka: secure socket layer) certificate you may purchase one through your hosting company or a 3rd party provider who sells SSL certificates for websites.
+If you do have a certificate you should ask your webmaster or website hosting company to install one on your website’s hosting server.

-#3.
-Get your webmaster to setup your web pages, files, images, links and coding to display as HTTPS.
+3. Ask your webmaster to setup your web pages, files, images, links and coding to display as HTTPS.
+If you have a Word Press website there is a great plugin called ‘Really Simple SSL’ that can be installed.
 There you go.
+Having your website display as HTTPS reinforces your brand as a professional website.
 Now you are ready to accept online customers, clients and visitors; instead of scaring them away!